mksmkzk/Kickstarter-Analysis/README.md

 ![Theater Outcomes Based on Launch Date Chart](Resources/Theater_Outcomes_vs_Launch.png)

 We performed this analysis by creating a pivot table to measure the outcomes based on the date launched.
 We put the outcomes in the column and the date launched in the rows section.
-Whats the
+We then removed the year from the rows and sorted the results by month.
+We added two filters to our pivot table, the year the kickstarter was created and the parent category.
+We set the parent category to "Theater".
+We then took our data and made the line graph above.
+As a final touch, we changed the color of the different outcomes to make the graph easier to understand.

 ### Analysis of Outcomes Based on Goals

 ![Outcome Based on Goals Chart Chart](Resources/Outcomes_vs_Goals.png)

+We performed this analysis by defining the different ranges of goals to examine.
+From there, we used the CountIfs() function to get a count of all the successful, failed, and cancelled kickstarters that:

+  1. Fell into the given goal range.

+  2. Had the subcategory set to "Plays"

+ Once we got the initial tally, we added them up to get the total outcomes number.
+Then we divided each category by the total tally to get the percentages of each category.
+Then we created the graph above by selecting the Goal range column along with the columns of the percentages of the different outcomes.

 ### Challenges and Difficulties Encountered

 ## Results